Cross-Document Cross-Lingual NLI via RST-Enhanced Graph Fusion and Interpretability Prediction: Introduction

 Extensive experiments on the CDCL-NLI and DocNLI datasets demonstrate that our method outperforms conventional NLI approaches and three state-of-the-art large language models, surpassing the strongest baseline by 3.5\% on our dataset.
 In the end, we highlight our main contributions as follows:

-\begin{itemize}[nosep, left=0.5em] \item We propose CDCL-NLI as a new task and construct a corresponding dataset covering 26 languages with 25,410 high-quality manually-annotated instances. \item We propose a novel method, which leverages RST-enhanced graph fusion to align semantic concepts and discourse structures, and improves interpretability by generating extractive explanations based on EDUs. \item We conduct extensive experiments, outperforming all the baselines by at least 3.5\%. \end{itemize}
+\begin{itemize}[nosep, left=0.5em] \item We propose CDCL-NLI as a new task and construct a corresponding dataset covering 26 languages with 25,410 high-quality manually-annotated instances. \item We propose a novel method that leverages RST-enhanced graph fusion to align semantic concepts and discourse structures.
+The approach also enhances interpretability by generating extractive, EDU-level explanations. \item We conduct extensive experiments demonstrating our method’s effectiveness, outperforming all baselines by at least 3.5\% and establishing a new benchmark for the CDCL-NLI task. \end{itemize}